contactdilarayilmaz/hailo-faceid-detection/README.md

 **Note**: The code requires Hailo SDK installed on the system to run.
 Import errors for `hailo_apps` during static analysis are expected and do not indicate code issues.

-**Optional dependency**: `annoy` package is optional.
-If not installed, ANN features will be disabled automatically.

 ## 🚀 Quick Start

 ```bash